 Your health care team may recommend you double up on water pills.
-When you double up, do that for two to three days until you lose those 3 pounds of extra fluid.
+Try doubling up for two to three days until you lose those 3 pounds of extra fluid.
 If that doesn't work, schedule an appointment right away.
-If you have any questions about whether you have too much fluid or perhaps dehydrated, send your health care team a Secure Message (sign in required).
+If you have any questions about whether you have too much fluid in your body or are perhaps dehydrated, send your health care team a Secure Message (sign in required).

 Please vote in our unscientific poll.
 All responses are anonymous.